 This year, travel with The Planetary Society and discover mysteries of Deep Space and Near-Earth Asteroids!

 ARECIBO

-& the Lesser Antilles • January 21-29, 2011 On board the 5-masted Yacht, Royal Clipper
+& the Lesser Antilles • January 25-February 4, 2012

+On board the 5-masted Yacht, Royal Clipper

 Dear Friends:

-We invite you to join us on this wonderful adventure to the Caribbean, January 21, 2011.
+We invite you to join us on this wonderful adventure to the Caribbean, January 25, 2012.
 Our adventure combines two tremendous opportunities-a chance to see the Arecibo Radio Telescope near San Juan, Puerto Rico, and an opportunity to explore the ring of volcanic islands called the Lesser Antilles which circle around the eastern Caribbean.
-We'll travel on board the 227-foot, 5-masted Royal Clipper-one of the world's largest sailing yachts.
+We will travel on board the 227-foot, 5-masted Royal Clipper-one of the world's largest sailing yachts.
 During our visit to Puerto Rico, we will first explore San Juan, where an impressive fort and historic Old Town bring back visions of pirate days and the heritage of the Caribbean.
-We will have a day in the mountains of Puerto Rico where you will meet Arecibo staff and scientists who organize Arecibo's operations and conduct fascinating research.

-For all of you interested in learning about deep outer space and SETI (the search for extraterrestrial intelligence), the famous Arecibo Radio Telescope is the world's largest and scientists have used it to conduct fascinating deep sky research.
-Scientists here delve into many aspects of the new deep space astronomies, from quasars and pulsars to the origins of the universe from the moment of the Big Bang.
+We will have a day in the mountains of Puerto Rico where you will meet scientists who organize Arecibo's operations and conduct fascinating research.
+Joining us for the Arecibo day will be Bill Nye, The Science Guy® Executive Director For all of you interested in learning about deep outer space and SETI (the search for extraterrestrial intelligence), the famous Arecibo Radio Telescope is the world's largest and scientists have used it to conduct fascinating deep sky research, from quasars and pulsars to the origins of the universe from the moment of the Big Bang.

-From Puerto Rico, we will fly to Barbados, just southeast of the amazing volcanic island chain of the Lesser Antilles.
+From Puerto Rico, we will fly to Barbados, just southeast of the volcanic islanď chain of the Lesser Antilles.
 Originally the Carib Indians lived here, to be followed by European explorers and adventurers.
 The Spanish, French, and Dutch all claimed islands for themselves, and brought European culture and way of life to the islands, still seen in some of the historic forts and along narrow streets.
 Later Africans were brought to work in the sugar plantations.
-Their music and dancing set the tone for much of Caribbean culture and steelbands today.

-Now, we'll have an opportunity to relive the heritage of the Caribbean as we explore these beautiful islands on board the fabulous-yet affordable-Royal Clipper!
+Their music and dancing set the tone for much of Caribbean culture and steelbands Now, we will have an opportunity to relive the heritage of the Caribbean as we explore these beautiful islands on board the fabulous Royal Clipper!
 From Barbados, we will sail to St. Lucia, Dominica, Antigua, St Kitts, Isles les Saintes, and Martinique!
 There will be opportunities for snorkeling and beach activities, to go whale watching, to explore historic towns, go hiking in the rainforest, and to discover the night sky along with other Planetary Society members!
-It will be an amazing experience!
+It will be an amazing experience! today.